Xicomecoatl: Peace restored

 Cortés left Cempoala to go to Tenochtitlan a few days after peace was restored.
 He asked him to take good care of the church and cross that were left in the city, and asked for 200 tlamamehs and 50 captains to defend himself during the travel to Tenochtitlan.
-He initially had planned to go directly to Tenochtitlan, and had been told to not go to Tlaxcallan by Moctezuma's ambassadors earlier, but XIcomecoatl and other members of the court suggested him to not listen to those ambassadors, since he could make an alliance with them to help with the rebellion.
+He initially had planned to go directly to Tenochtitlan, and had been told to not go to Tlaxcallan by Moctezuma's ambassadors earlier, but Xicomecoatl and other members of the court suggested him to not listen to those ambassadors, since he could make an alliance with them to help with the rebellion.
 Cortés listened to this suggestion instead, and he left in August 1519.
 The women he had offered to them had to stay, as the Spaniards did not want them to be in danger during battles.
 Throughout the following months, Cortés sent several gifts to Xicomecoatl, such as clothes and a few pieces of gold.

 Initially the Spaniards were attacked by the Tlaxcalans once they arrived, facing multiples battles since early September by the local Otomi populations and by warriors under the command of prince Xicotencatl Axayacatl of Tizatlan (also known as Xicotencatl the Younger and Xicotencatl II).
-However, by 23 September 1519, the Spanish and Tlaxcalans agreed to make peace, and the Spaniards entered Tlaxcala for the first time that day.
+However, by 23 September 1519, the Spaniards and Tlaxcalans agreed to make peace, and the Spaniards entered Tlaxcala for the first time that day.
 By 25 September, the lords of Tlaxcala had offered gifts and their daughters and relatives to the Spaniards, who were then baptized.
 The Spaniards stayed in Tlaxcala for 20 days, during which the Spaniards sent messengers to Chicomácatl requesting clothes and food to be sent to Tlaxcala, so that it could be gifted to the lords and ensure the alliance between Spain and Tlaxcala, as he had previously suggested.
 He agreed to this, and decided to go to Tlaxcala himself, along with the Spaniards left in the city and 200 tlamemehs to carry the gifts.